avalos-p/avalos-p/README.md

 -  I’m currently working on **web scraping projects using Scrapy and Selenium.**

--  I have some experience in **extracting and cleaning data, visualization, and machine learning algorithms.**
+-  I have experience in **extracting and cleaning data, visualization, and machine learning algorithms.**

 -  I’m learning about **Dash framework for data visualization with Plotly.**